R:\Bau\Blog >_

 4. Journeys > Transactions

-The Journeys Over Transactions strategy is about empowering customers across every phase, moment, and touchpoint in their journey (i.e., value creation process).
-It shifts the emphasis from providing products (value delivery) to equipping customers with the tools and support they need to ‘get the job done’ and achieve desired outcomes (value facilitation, value co-creation, and value creation).
+The Journeys Over Transactions principle is about empowering customers across every phase, moment, and touchpoint in their journey (i.e., value creation process).
+It shifts the emphasis from providing products (value delivery) to equipping customers with the tools and support they need to perform tasks, ‘get the job done,’ and achieve desired outcomes (value facilitation, value co-creation, and value creation).
 See my blog post Get the balance right! • 2 for a deeper dive into this topic.

 In this discussion, I will focus on phases, moments, and touchpoints in the context of physical products (loosely based on Grönroos, 1990; Wirtz & Lovelock, 2016; Risdon & Quattlebaum, 2018; Bau, 2006, 2010, 2011, 2015, 2021: and Ulwick, 2005).
 The thinking applies to digital products as well, albeit with some adjustments to the terminology.